noaione/yuusha-shoukan-ln/sources/v12/chapter3.md

 extent, a considerably heavy silence appeared.
 A little while later, Lilia-san spoke in a grave tone.

-[…In short...
+[...In short...
 This Eden-sama is the God of Kaito-san’s world that you had told me about before... and that God likes Kaito-san...
 That’s why she helped you for this matter...]